asrhou/NATMI/README.md

 |LIGAND4|RECEPTOR4|
 |...|...|...|

-The **IDs** of these ligand-receptor pairs can be of **any format** depending on the uasge scenario as we will further describe.
+The **IDs** of these ligand-receptor pairs can be of **any format** depending on the uasge scenario as will be further describe.

 #### connectomeDB2020-like Format

 If provided ligands and receptors are represented by human gene symbols and the user-specified expression data are collected from [supported species](#supported-species-and-ids) using [supported IDs](#supported-species-and-ids), NATMI will extract edges in the same way as connectomeDB2020.
-This could be potentially useful for the users who want to add additional human interactions to the existing connectomeDB ligannd-receptor pairs and epxlore the supported species.
+This could be potentially useful for the users who want to add additional human interactions to the existing connectomeDB ligand-receptor pairs and epxlore the supported species.

 #### Customised Format

 Further, NATMI could be also potentially applied to construct and visualize networks of any type of binary interaction data.
 If users wish to explore 1) the expression data with **unsupported IDs**, 2) the expression data collected from **unsupported species**, or 3) ligand-receptor interactions using **gene IDs other than human gene symbols**.

 For these cases, by setting the argument '--idType' to 'customised', NATMI  would skip gene ID conversion for the expression data and gene homology matching and directly proceed to constructing and visualizing cell-to-cell communication networks of binary interactions from the user-supplied data.
-Users should make sure the customised interaction file and the expression data share the common gene ID system.
-In all output files, **original gene IDs** are preserved.
+Users should make assure that customised interaction file and the expression data share the common ID type.
+In all output files, **original IDs** are preserved.

 ### Expression Data